 - Transition managers can also bridge the gap between the previous investment strategy and the new.
 Options include utilization of ETFs, optimized index replication or futures to maintain market exposure against a benchmark and ensure the portfolio remains invested in the interim.

 While certainly not a trend, market volatility is a factor to consider in any portfolio transition.
-From political unrest, to economic uncertainty and continuing COVID concerns, market volatility can wreak havoc on investment portfolios.
+From political unrest to economic uncertainty, market volatility can wreak havoc on investment portfolios.

 In an uncertain environment, particularly when investors need to act quickly due to increased volatility, having a seasoned transition manager at the ready is crucial to be sure that execution is handled in an expert manner and that risk is managed properly.

 The portfolio allocation decisions that institutional investors make are always changing, as recent trends show.
 Some of these decisions may mean major investment strategy shifts.
 Transition management is a key service to manage the process and the inherent risk of such a big change.
 An experienced transition specialist can help navigate risk, complexity and market volatility to make the process run more smoothly and effectively.

 To learn more about Northern Trust Transition Management, reach out here.

 1 Sustainable economy: Parliament adopts new reporting rules for multinationals | News | European Parliament (europa.eu)